Browse This Page

 Full Spectrum | Physician Formula | Mixed Tocopherols & Tocotrienols

 The role of Optimum E 100/100 is unique and indispensable.
 Its structure allows it to position itself strategically and protect the cell and other membranes.
-It also protects LDL and other lipids from oxidation.
-Research supports its benefits in anti-aging, Alzheimer's, some cancers, heart disease, and other chronic diseases.
-The effective levels for disease prevention and management are significantly higher than what we can get even from a well balanced diet.
 Only products that contain the complete vitamin E family-tocopherols plus tocotrienols-in their natural unesterified form-provide the full spectrum of benefits of vitamin E.

 Vitamin E, along with other standard treatments, may also be beneficial for the following: